-Author Maeve Binchy talks to John Bowman about growing up in Ireland, storytelling, success as an author and being a millionaire.
+Maeve Binchy talks about growing up in Ireland, storytelling, success as an author and being a millionaire.

 Bestselling author Maeve Binchy was born in Dublin on 28 May 1940.
-She tells presenter John Bowman about her happy childhood in this 'Witness' interview from 1999.
-Times were very different then, things like education and medicine had to be paid for.
+She recalls her happy childhood in times that were very different where education and medicine had to be paid for.